How to cut a hedge with shears

 When it comes to cutting a hedge with shears, there are a few essential tips to keep in mind.
 Whether you’re a beginner or have some experience, these tips will help you achieve a clean and neat hedge.

-See also What are the different hedge shears
+See also Which hedge shears

 1. Choose the right time: It’s important to choose the right time to cut your hedge.
 Avoid cutting during extreme weather conditions or when the hedge is wet, as this can make the task more difficult and may lead to damage.